 - (Optional) To add more addresses, click Add .

 - (Optional) To choose advanced options for your secondary delivery, select Advanced from the list.

-- Each rule has a limit of 100 additional recipients.
+- Rules have a limit of 100 additional recipients.

 - Settings for the primary delivery also apply to the secondary deliveries.